khurd21/Zoom_Mate/README.md

 Once you have selected the meeting to join, Zoom will begin to launch, adding you to the call and connecting you to computer audio, all without intervention!
 Once in a call, you can use any of the commands that are described below.

+You can also list multiple commands in a queue-like fashion that will execute in order.
+For example:

+'unmute display share' will first unmute your audio, turn on video, and share your screen.
+'join <id_num> mute undisplay' will join the zoom meeting of a specified id and make sure your audio and video is off.

 # Commands to Get Started